graphile/crystal/packages/pg-sql2/README.md

 [in postgraphql](https://github.com/postgraphql/postgraphql/blob/9c36d7e9b9ad74e665de18964fd2554f9f639903/src/postgres/utils/sql.ts)
 and offering the following enhancements:

-- Better development experience for people not using Flow/TypeScript (throws errors a lot earlier allowing you to catch issues at the source)
+- Better development experience for people not using TypeScript (throws errors a lot earlier allowing you to catch issues at the source)
 - Slightly more helpful error messages
 - Uses a symbol-key on the query nodes to protect against an object accidentally being inserted verbatim and being treated as valid (because every Symbol is